harshelke180502/UIC_Website/home.md

 # contact info
 <a name="contact"></a>
-_I am on sabbatical leave until Aug 2023, and you will not be likely find me on campus._
+I am on sabbatical leave until Aug 2023, and you will not be likely find me on campus.

-Other times, my office is in **1309 SEO**, one flight of stairs up from where the SEO elevator stops.
-My lab is next door, in **1300 SEO**.
+Other times, my office is in *1309 SEO, one flight of stairs up from where the SEO elevator stops.
+My lab is next door, in **1300 SEO*.
 My office phone number is (312) 996-0481, but
-I am best reached by email, at **jakob@uic.edu**.
+I am best reached by email, at *jakob@uic.edu*.

 # resume
-  I have been a professor at **UIC** since 2009.
-Before that, I spent two years at **MIT CSAIL** as a postdoc with Hari Balakrishnan and Samuel Madden.
+  I have been a professor at *UIC* since 2009.
+Before that, I spent two years at *MIT CSAIL* as a postdoc with Hari Balakrishnan and Samuel Madden.
-  I received my Ph.D. from **UC Riverside** in 2006, where my advisor was Michalis Faloutsos.
+  I received my Ph.D. from *UC Riverside* in 2006, where my advisor was Michalis Faloutsos.
-  Before that, I spent a few years in various software startups, after receiving my BS/MS degree from the Royal Institute of Technology (**KTH**) in Sweden.
+  Before that, I spent a few years in various software startups, after receiving my BS/MS degree from the Royal Institute of Technology (*KTH*) in Sweden.

 # publications
 You'll find a complete list of my publications on [Google Scholar](https://scholar.google.com/citations?user=kLUW0psAAAAJ&hl=en).